1983 Beirut barracks bombings: Civil suit against Iran

-Mossad conspiracy theory
+Mossad allegations

 Former Mossad agent Victor Ostrovsky, in his 1990 book By Way of Deception, has accused the Mossad of knowing the specific time and location of the bombing, but only gave general information to the Americans of the attack, information which was worthless.
 According to Ostrovsky, then Mossad head Nahum Admoni decided against giving the specific details to the Americans on the grounds that the Mossad's responsibility was to protect Israel's interests, not Americans.
 Admoni denied having any prior knowledge of the attack.

 Benny Morris, in his review of Ostrovsky's book, wrote that Ostrovsky was "barely a case officer before he was fired; most of his (brief) time in the agency was spent as a trainee" adding that due to compartmentalization "he did not and could not have had much knowledge of then current Mossad operations, let alone operational history."
-Benny Morris wrote that the claim regarding the barracks was "odd" and an example of one of Ostrovsky's "wet" stories which were "mostly fabricated."
+Morris wrote that the claim regarding the barracks was "odd," and an example of Ostrovsky's "wet" stories which were "mostly fabricated."

+The Los Angeles Times conceded that there was credibility in the allegations due to "the fact that Israel has gone to such unprecedented lengths to prevent its publication", and that Ostrovsky "had access Mossad computer files containing information on past operations."